arnaud-ma/Cubiomes.jl/README.md

 Let's explain step by step:

 1. The seed is exactly the same as in Minecraft.
 It can be any string or integer.
+2. The version **must** always be prefixed with `mcv` (stands for *minecraft version*).
+It allows the code to have completely different behaviors depending on the version.
-2. We create a generator, that is mandatory to generate the biomes.
+3. We create a generator, that is mandatory to generate the biomes.
 It's there that we can pass a seed.
-3. We create a `MCMap` object, that will store the biomes.
+4. We create a `MCMap` object, that will store the biomes.
 It can be 2D or 3D (depending if the y coordinate is provided or not).
 Biomes are stored as enum values.
 You can access to it with the exact same coordinates as in Minecraft (e.g. `mc_map[0, 0, 0]` will give you the biome at the origin of the world).
 At the moment of the code, the map is full of `BIOME_NONE` values because we did not generate the biomes yet.
-4. We generate the biomes with the `gen_biomes!` function.
+5. We generate the biomes with the `gen_biomes!` function.
 It will fill the `MCMap` with the biomes.
-The last argument is the scale of the biomes, i.e. how many blocks in the world correspond to one biome value in the map.
+The argument with a `📏` (a ruler) is the scale of the biomes, i.e. how many blocks in the world correspond to one biome value in the map.
 For example, with a scale of 4, one biome value in the map corresponds to a square of 4x4 blocks in the world.
 The only supported values are `📏"1:1"`, `📏"1:4"`, `📏"1:16"` and `📏"1:64"`.
 The symbol name is ":straight_ruler:".
-5. We can visualize the map with `plot`.
+6. We can visualize the map with `plot`.
 The colors are the same as in Minecraft, so you can easily recognize the biomes.

 ## TODO